 We are no longer in contact with my parents and one of my brothers.
-This video transcript is part 5 of a series about how we ended up going no contact as a means of protecting kids from toxic family.
+This blog post is part 5 of a series about how we ended up going no contact as a means of protecting kids from toxic family.
 In it, we discuss therapy for parents, parentification, toxic church issues and more.

 Table of Contents

-Even in spite of this, we didn’t go “no contact” with my parents at this point.
+Even in spite of this, we didn’t go “no contact” with my toxic family members at this point.
 There’d been two or three years of abusive behavior.
 And really as I started doing the work: going to counseling, reading old journals for my childhood…

 Recognizing years of abuse

-I recognized my parents had actually been neglectful toward me for most of my life.
-And you can see that in some of the other videos I’ve put up.
+The first thing I recognized was that my parents had actually been neglectful toward me for my entire life.
+And you can see that in some of the other blog posts I’ve put up.

 @dinkumtribe It takes a lot of concentrated effort to start recognizing your own needs, after years of being taught to ignore them, or minimize them. @dinkumtribe @dinkumtribe @dinkumtribe #ChildhoodAbuse #AbuseRecovery #SpiritualAbuse #childhoodtrauma #ChildhoodNeglect #Migraines #MedicalNeglect ##religiousabuserecovery##ReligiousTrauma##migrainesufferer ♬ original sound – DinkumTribe ADHD family travel

-(and that) They had also been supporting my brother, who has been an abusive, manipulative person as long as ever I can remember.
+They had also been supporting my brother, who has been an abusive, toxic person for a long time – as long as I can remember.

 Continued contact with the kids

 So we allowed them to stay in touch with the children.
-I didn’t feel a need to be in touch with them but I allowed my husband, you know… My husband was happy to navigate arranging occasional visits with my parents for the kids.
+I didn’t feel a need to be in open communication with them anymore.
+My husband was happy to navigate arranging occasional visits with my parents for the kids.

 And we allowed them to make phone calls to our kids, to send them birthday gifts, whatever.
 But we didn’t know… I think we saw them—he took them to go see my parents.

 I mean, he took my kids to go see their grandparents once—whichever kids wanted to go at that point.
-Some of my kids didn’t want to go because they saw the abuse, and weren’t interested in being part of it anymore.
+Some of my kids didn’t want to go because they saw the toxic family dynamics, and weren’t interested in being part of that anymore.

 Our previous church’s response

-So that went on for another couple of months and during that time our church that we had left sent out a letter in response to our resignation letter.
+So that went on for another couple of months.
+During that time our church that we had left sent out a letter in response to our resignation letter.

 Which we never got a copy of, but they sent out to all the churches just like the letter of resignation we sent.
 Although we sent our resignation letter to the home church too, not just to, not just everybody else.
 But we never got a copy of that letter.

 We heard about it, third-hand, a month later from somebody at a different one of our location churches and so we got a copy of this letter.
 Basically the letter was talking about what we had said.
-It was trying to play it like we didn’t—like it was a family issue that wasn’t a big deal and we had made a big deal.
+It was trying to play it like we didn’t—like there were family issues that weren’t a big deal and we had made them a big deal.

 My parents’ denial